sombriks/sample-java-multi-artifact/README.md

 - java 8
 - gradle 6.7

 Built and tested on Fedora 33 with java 8.
-Both tools must be present at command line.
+Both tools must be present at the command line.

-One good way to manage java tools is <https://sdkman.io/>
+One good way to manage java tools is <https://sdkman.io/>.

 ## How to run this sample